-Normalization in \cite{DBLP:journals/pvldb/AttoucheBCGSS22} proceeds bottom up and is defined as follows, (Section \ref{sec:DNF}): $\OrDD$ just takes the union of the argument lists of the two disjunctions; $D_1 \AndDD D_2$ merges any argument of the disjunction $D_1$ with any argument of $D_2$ - performing in a sense a cartesian product of the two - while $\kw{notPush}(S)$ pushes $\anot$ through all other operators until it is absorbed in the leafs of $S$.
+Normalization in the {\WG} algorithm proceeds bottom up and is defined as follows (Section~\ref{sec:DNF}): $\OrDD$ just takes the union of the argument lists of the two disjunctions; $D_1 \AndDD D_2$ merges any argument of the disjunction $D_1$ with any argument of $D_2$ --- performing in a sense a cartesian product --- while $\kw{notPush}(S)$ pushes $\anot$ through all other operators until it is absorbed in the leaves of~$S$.